BGU-CS-VIL/BASS/README.md

 This is the official code for our ICCV 2019 paper, ["Bayesian Adaptive Superpixel Segmentation"](https://www.cs.bgu.ac.il/~orenfr/BASS/Uziel_ICCV_2019.pdf) , co-authored by Roy Uziel, Meitar Ronen, and Oren Freifeld.

 #### Important update (12/3/2021).
-The original GPU code (from the time of the publication of the paper) has been deprecated.
-The current code is based on a much faster CUDA implementation, translating usually to a x50 speedup.
+The original PyTorch-based GPU code (from the time of the publication of the paper) has been deprecated.
+The current CUDA-based GPU implementation is much faster, translating usually to a x50 speedup.

 # Prerequisites
 GPU